-Jenna from Tiny House Giant Journey on adventure and top small-living tips
+Meet Jenna From Tiny House Giant Journey

 Jenna Spesard, adventurer and writer of blog Tiny House Giant Journey, quit her job back in 2013 and downsized to a 125 square feet mobile home that she built with her boyfriend to travel around the world.
-In the first year they travelled 20,000 miles in North America and Canada and managed to earn a living from writing about her experiences, whilst enjoying the more important things in life.
+In the first year they travelled 20,000 miles in the US and Canada and managed to earn a living from writing about her experiences, whilst enjoying the more important things in life.

 Four years on, when Jenna’s not scuba diving in Iceland or trekking in Peru, she now helps manage a Tiny House village in Oregon.
 The Sugru team has been slightly obsessed by the Tiny House movement for a while so we could not wait to grill Jenna on her awesome experiences as a freewheeling, small living, inspiration.

 Firstly a massive high five Jenna.
 Following you on social makes the team at Sugru want to close up the office and move to the woods.
 Tell us where you are right now?